 Only Safe Toys

 Pool toys are great, but you want to make sure that they are safe.
-Only buy toys which come with a guarantee.
+Only buy toys that come with a guarantee.
 Not only that, but you don’t want to overcrowd the swimming pool with inflatables.
-In the worst case scenario, they can lead to drowning accidents.
+In the worst-case scenario, they can lead to drowning accidents.
 Children can get trapped under giant floating flamingos and other inflatable toys.

 Keep it Clean

 Don’t eat around the immediate pool area.
 Food dropped in the pool is likely to cause problems, and on a hot day, food can easily contaminate the water.
 It is not unusual for more vulnerable people to pick up waterborne infections from swimming pools.
 Make sure you check the water quality on a regular basis, and if you are planning a pool party, create a separate area where guests can eat.

 Dogs and Water